 A bottleneck in your manufacturing process is a point in production that dictates the maximum throughput that a system can handle.
 Ideally, manufacturing systems are not designed to operate at their maximum capacity to allow for the ability to scale production without having to design and implement an entirely new system.
 However, in some processes, one part of production operates at or close to its maximum capacity, resulting in a bottleneck.

-In some systems, a bottleneck may simply be a point that prevents manufacturing capacity from being increased, which may not affect production unless there is a reason for that process to be scaled up.
-If there is a need to scale production, it may be necessary to redesign the component that is causing the bottleneck before increasing throughput.
+In some systems, a bottleneck may simply be a point that prevents manufacturing capacity from being increased, which usually does not affect production unless there is a reason for that process to be scaled up.
+If there is a need to scale production, it may be necessary to redesign the component that is causing the bottleneck prior to increasing throughput.

 Nonetheless, in most manufacturing scenarios, bottlenecks can result in material accumulation and additional downtime between processes.

-When there is a bottleneck in your process, all other parts of that process slow down to accommodate it and materials accumulate along the production line – causing unnecessary downtime and in some cases a loss of revenue or profits.
+When there is a bottleneck in your machine, all other parts of that process slow down to accommodate it and materials accumulate along the production line – causing unnecessary downtime at work and in some cases a loss of revenue or profits.
 To avoid material accumulation and process downtime it’s important to be familiar with where current bottlenecks exist in production.

 In many cases, it’s possible to notice a bottleneck simply through experience and daily monitoring.
-If you do not work directly with the process, you may be able to easily spot where bottlenecks occur by discussing this with the process operators or walking through the process.
-In some simpler cases, bottlenecks occur where there are not enough human or mechanized resources working in one area of production.
+If you do not work directly with the process, you may be able to easily spot where bottlenecks occur in a machine by discussing this with the process operators or walking through the process.
+In some simpler cases, bottlenecks occur where there are not enough human or mechanized resources working in one area of the production line.

 If utilization is not tracked for each unit, you can see where bottlenecks are possible by calculating throughput at each step of your production process.
 This can be done by finding the minimum time it takes for one material unit (as defined by the process) to go through each processing step and dividing the total time your process runs (you can estimate by using a 1 hour or 8-hour span) by the minimal unit production time.
 If your throughput numbers are coming close to or are higher than your approximate unit per hour measurement, then you may have a bottleneck or a potential bottleneck should you plan to increase production.